MohAli2106/Multithreaded-Sensor-Data-Logger-Rust-Python-Docker/README.md

 # Multithreaded Sensor Data Logger

-This project is a multithreaded sensor data logger written in Rust.
-It simulates real-time data collection from multiple sensors, logs the data to a file, and provides live plotting using Python and Matplotlib.
-The project is designed for concurrency, reliability, and extensibility, and includes Docker and CI/CD integration for easy deployment.
+This project is a decoupled sensor data logging system with separate Rust and Python components.
+The Rust component handles concurrent data collection and logging, while the Python component manages visualization.
+Both components can run independently or together, with Docker support for containerized deployment.

 ---